mehulagg/gitlab/doc/user/gitlab_com/index.md

 - Our [current log retention policies](https://gitlab.com/gitlab-com/runbooks/-/tree/master/docs/logging#retention)
 - A [diagram of our logging infrastructure](https://gitlab.com/gitlab-com/runbooks/-/tree/master/docs/logging#logging-infrastructure-overview)

+### Job Logs

+By default, GitLab does not expire job logs.
+Job logs are retained indefinitely and cannot be configured on GitLab.com to expire.
+Job logs can be erased manually via our [Jobs API](https://docs.gitlab.com/ee/api/jobs.html#erase-a-job) or by [deleting a pipeline](https://docs.gitlab.com/ee/ci/pipelines/index.html#delete-a-pipeline).

 ## GitLab.com at scale

 In addition to the GitLab Enterprise Edition Omnibus install, GitLab.com uses